smacke/pipescript/README.md

-All the different pipeline operators like `|>`, `<|`, `*|>`, etc. essentially transpile down to an instrumented variant of the bitwise-or (`|`) operator, and therefore every operator left-associates at the same level of precedence, meaning that pipeline steps run from left to right in the order that they appear. nbpipes aims to optimize for simplicity, readability / writability, and predictability over feature completeness (though I'd like to think it strikes a fairly good balance in this regard).
+All the different pipeline operators like `|>`, `<|`, `*|>`, etc. essentially transpile down to an instrumented variant of the bitwise-or (`|`) operator, and therefore every new operator left-associates at the same level of precedence, meaning that pipeline steps run from left to right in the order that they appear. nbpipes aims to optimize for simplicity, readability / writability, and predictability over feature completeness (though I'd like to think it strikes a fairly good balance in this regard).